Stephen-c-Kelly/life-choices-frontend/README.md

 Should I move to Canada or Mexico?
 Should I order Chinese or Burgers?
 Finally we can make the right choice!

 ## Technologies and Libraries Used
-This application is built using Node/Express/React/MongoDB using a RESTful API design, deployed via Heroku.
+This application is built using Node/Express/React/MongoDB using a RESTful API design, deployed via Netlify.

 FrontEnd Technologies used
 -- Node.js